Bolajoko34/ghana-financial-inclusion-2017-2024/README.md

 * Enabled filtering by region, year, gender, and income group for deeper analysis.

 # Key Insights
 1. Mobile money adoption shows meaningful digital financial participation where 30% of the national distribution, representing 12 million persons, use mobile money only for transaction.
-However, usage is concentrated in the southern regions, which account for 25% compared with 5% in the northern       region highlighting a regional disparity in digital financial participation.
+However, usage is concentrated in the southern regions, which account for 28% compared with 2% in the northern region highlighting a regional disparity in digital financial participation.

 2. Mobile and non-mobile transaction usage remains nearly balanced at the national level, with 33% using mobile phones for transactions compared with 34% not using mobile phone for transactions.

 3. Only 1% of the national distribution use other transaction methods while 2% use a combination of mobile money and other services, showing low adoption to alternative transaction type.

 4. Across all demographic groups, mobile money account ownership stands at 61%, exceeding traditional financial account ownership at 37%, indicating stronger adoption of mobile-based financial services.

 5. Mobile phone ownership is higher among urban residents at 83.3%, compared with 73.95% among rural residents.
 Financial account ownership follows a similar pattern, with urban residents at 44.6% compared with 33.82% in rural areas, highlighting an urban-rural gap in financial access.

 6. Education level is associated with higher mobile phone ownership and financial account access.
 People with secondary or higher education recorded 68.58% mobile ownership and 50.23% financial account ownership, compared with 46.90% and 26.85%, respectively, among those with primary education.

- 7. Total deposits across demand, savings and time deposits, and foreign currency deposits amounted to approximately 8.05 million.
-Demand deposits          accounted for the largest share at 3.02 million, followed by savings and time deposits at 2.67 million and foreign currency deposits at 2.37            million.
-Note: The displayed category values sum to 8.06 million due to rounding, while the total is based on the underlying unrounded values.
+ 7. Total deposits across demand, savings and time deposits, and foreign currency deposits amounted to approximately GH₵6.78 million.
+Demand deposits accounted for the largest share at GH₵2.54 million, followed by savings and time deposits at GH₵2.28 million and foreign currency deposits at GH₵1.96 million.

- 8. Across demand deposits, savings and time deposits, and foreign currency deposits, total deposits peaked in 2019, declined between 2020 and              2021, recovered in 2022, and then dropped sharply in 2023.
-However, demand and savings deposits reached nearly identical levels in 2022, at             approximately 587,000 each.
+ 8. Across demand deposits, savings and time deposits, total deposits peaked in 2022, foreign currency deposits peaked in 2021, and then dropped sharply in 2023.

- 9. Average borrowing increased by 85.8 percent between 2017 and 2024, indicating a substantial increase in borrowing activity over the period.
+ 9. Average borrowing increased from 39.5% in 2017 to 73.52% in 2024, an 85.8% rise, based on data available for 2017, 2021, and 2024, with 2021 recording 51.58%

 Data Limitation